 Exploring Globalization Through Archaeology

 The Exploring Globalization through Archaeology project is funded from the Research Experiences for Undergraduates (REU) Sites program in the SBE Directorate.
 The REU Site is an international 8-week summer program on the Caribbean island of Sint Eustatius (Statia – a special municipality within The Netherlands) designed for students to acquire research skills in the fields of anthropological and forensic archaeology, and to prepare them for graduate study or employment following graduation.
 Students will be involved in the scientific study, analysis, and interpretation of landscapes, architecture, material culture, and human skeletal biology leading to a broader understanding of the range of human responses to globalization.
-In 2018, students will have the option of focusing on either the archaeological and forensic archaeological investigations of two forts or a nearby cemetery.
+In 2019, students will have the option of focusing on archaeological investigations of a plantation, the forensic archaeological recovery and analysis of a nearby cemetery, and the geophysical survey of the plantation slave village.

 Students will spend approximately 4 weeks on Statia conducting data collection (field work) and 4 weeks on the Texas State University campus in San Marcos conducting laboratory analysis, report preparation, and development of a poster to be presented at an on-campus event.
 On Statia students will stay in dormitory-style housing and meals will be provided.
 At Texas State, students will stay in on-campus dormitories and have access to on-campus meal options.